TheMaxLin/newman-gradescope-parser/README.md

 2. Add a Postman collection file to root as `collection.json`.
 See [usage](#usage) for collection requirements.
 3. `npm run build` to create `autograder.zip` in the build directory.
 (Requires `zip`)
 4. Upload `autograder.zip` to Gradescope.
-5. Have students submit environment file with required variables.
+5. Have students submit environment file with required variables as `collection.json`.

 ## Usage

 ### Collection

 By default, there should be a Postman/Newman collection file in the root directory named `collection.json`.
 This can be changed in `lib/config.js`.
-It should be possible to also use a URL.

 ### Assigning Point Values